andrew-bedford/re-blog/wwwroot/posts/introducing-re-blog.md

 Navigate posts using a timeline, previous/next buttons, or left/right keyboard arrows.
 ![](images/timeline.png)

+It also optionally supports comments and reactions, which are powered by [Giscus](https://giscus.app/).

 ## Usage
 Add markdown files to the `wwwroot/posts` folder and update `index.json`.
 Posts are expected to have the following YAML header:
 ```